The tummy tuck, or abdominoplasty, will give you a flatter, tighter, smoother stomach.

-You’re not alone.
-The combination of loose, sagging skin and weaker muscles gives most of us a little pooch, no matter how much we try to make it otherwise.
-However, a tummy tuck from Cleveland Plastic Surgeon Dr. Fedele can give you back the flatter, contoured stomach of your younger years.
+A tummy tuck from Cleveland Plastic Surgeon Dr. Gregory M. Fedele, M.D., F.A.C.S. can give you back the flatter, contoured stomach of your younger years.
 An abdominoplasty can be the right solution for you.

 A tummy tuck, formally known as abdominoplasty, removes excess fat and skin in the abdomen area and restores weakened or separated muscles, giving you a flatter, smoother, more contoured abdomen.

 “Dr. Fedele is an amazing physician and a true artist.
 He demonstrates the utmost in professionalism through his meticulous surgical skills and compassionate but honest approach to his patients.
 His staff is always pleasant and helpful.
 The office setting is comfortable and easily accessible–truly top notch in all aspects of the patient experience.”

 Am I A Good Candidate For Abdominoplasty?